ding-dong

 ding-dong (plural ding-dongs)

-1. A sound made by a bell.
+1. One of several sounds that might be made by a bell.

 2. (slang) A woman's breast.